clj-commons/metrics-clojure/docs/source/metrics/meters.rst

 Meters
 ======

-Meters are metrics that let you "mark" when something happens and tell you how often it occurs.
+Meters are metrics that let you "mark" when an event happens and tell you how often it occurs.

+Meters are used for events where the only thing you care about is "this event happened".

+If you need to record a value along with this you probably want a histogram.
+For example: "a user performed a search" could be tracked with a meter, but "a user performed a search *and got N results*" would need a histogram.

+Meters can tell you things like:

+    Over the past five minutes, an average of 6,500 searches were performed each second.

+Examples of metrics you might want to track with a meter:

+* A user logged in.
+* A POST request was received.

+**TODO:** More examples.

 Creating
 --------